LiMe-NanoBioeng/pressure_control/README.md

 ### Pressure source and tubings
-A miniature diaphragm pump creates the pressure source at about 100 kPa, which is then passed through a syringe filter () to the electro-pneumatic regulator.
+A miniature diaphragm pump creates the pressure source at about 100 kPa given to the electro-pneumatic regulator.
 The electro-pneumatic regulator controls the output pressure by referring to the analog output from the DAC.
 The pressurized gas is distributed to a designated sample tube via open/close solenoid valves.
 The pressurized gas increases the pressure in the sample tube and pushes out the solution to the peek tube inserted down to the tube bottom.
-The pump, regulator, and manifold of solenoid valves are connected with tubes made of urethane.
+The pump, regulator, and manifold (SMC, SS073B01-10C) of solenoid valves are connected with tubes made of urethane.
-We changed the outer diameter (OD) of tubes from phi 6 mm OD to phi 5 mm OD using a fitting between the pump and the regulator.
+We changed the outer diameter (OD) of tubes from phi 6 mm OD to phi 4 mm OD using a fitting (MPG6-4) between the pump and the regulator.
-The regulator and the manifold of the solenoid valves are connected through a tube of phi 5 mm OD.
+The regulator and the solenoid valve manifold are connected through a syringe filter (sartorius, Minisart RC4) and a tube of phi 4 mm OD.
-The individual outlet from the manifold is connected with a phi 3 mm OD tube.
+The individual outlet from the manifold is connected with a phi 3 mm OD tube via a fitting (Koganei, BF3BU-M3).
-The phi 3 mm OD tubes are converted to XXG PTFE tubes with fittings.
+The phi 3 mm OD tubes are converted to 26G PTFE tubes with fittings.
 We cap sample tubes (1.5 mL tubes) with rubber lids having two through holes that can fit a PTFE tube for pressurization and a peek tube for a sample outlet.
 To minimize the pressure drop in the tubing, we connect the sample tube and the selector valve using a peek tube with an inner diameter (ID) of phi 0.5 mm.
 We then used a peek tube with phi X OD and phi 0.5 for the outlet from the selector valve.